VladikAN/meteo-agent/README.md

+Meteo station for remore *temperature* and *humidity* measurements.

 # Arduino

-Meteo station for remore measurements.
 Sketch is based on NodeMCU with wi-fi onboard and Adafruit BME280.

 Board official page: [NodeMcu - an open-source firmware and development kit](http://www.nodemcu.com/index_en.html).